chaitjo/geometric-rna-design/tutorial/README.md

 ## 🧬 RNA Biochemistry and Structural Biology

 - I can highly recommend working through the [RNA 3D Structure Course](http://tinyurl.com/RNA3DStructure) by Craig L. Zirbel and Neocles Leontis at Bowling Green State University.
 These self-contained notes are perfect for learning topic-by-topic at your own pace, and I find myself coming back to them frequently for reference.
 Here are three videos to go along with the notes:
-  - Anna Marie Pyle's excellent introduction to RNA structure for iBiology: [link](https://youtu.be/WCrlm18KQ48?si=mrpkgiuKg9SRu8VF)
+  - Anna Marie Pyle's excellent [introduction to RNA structure](https://youtu.be/WCrlm18KQ48?si=mrpkgiuKg9SRu8VF) for iBiology.
-  - A similar lecture as part of the MIT course by Barbara Imperiali: [link](https://www.youtube.com/watch?v=s1MoBTEcVYY&list=PL3xCprBkQzoneWGiypX1QOtq7lORKE-YN&index=5&t=10s&pp=gAQBiAQB)
+  - A similar [lecture as part of the MIT course](https://www.youtube.com/watch?v=s1MoBTEcVYY) by Barbara Imperiali.
-  - Eric Westhof's talk at CASP 15 about what makes RNA structure different from proteins: [link](https://www.youtube.com/watch?v=oVaABC2oTs0).
+  - Eric Westhof's [talk at CASP 15](https://www.youtube.com/watch?v=oVaABC2oTs0) about what makes RNA structure different from proteins and how to compare RNA structures.
 You can feel how passionate he is about all the small but important details!

 - For understanding the broader biological context, I simultaneously listened through [MIT 7.016 Introductory Biology](https://www.youtube.com/playlist?list=PLUl4u3cNGP63LmSVIVzy584-ZbjbJ-Y63), which has really passionate lecturers and starts from the basics.